evan1715/RecipeProject/README.md

 # Recipe Project

 This full-stack project based on the MERN stack, which consists of MongoDB, Express, React, and Node.
 It also utilizes Mongoose, Redux, Webpack, and SCSS.
-The website can be used to create accounts, profiles, submit recipes, view others' recipes & profiles, or view recipes using spoonacular's API by searching.
+This website was designed to be a user-based recipe app.
+It can be used to create accounts, profiles, submit recipes, view others' recipes & profiles, or view recipes using spoonacular's API by searching.
 The website is also formatted to be able to use on both mobile and desktop screen sizes.

 [View the website here](https://jd1715-recipe-project.herokuapp.com/)